Mastering Repeating Patterns: 5 Most Popular Repeating Pattern Layouts

 1: Set Pattern Layouts

-Set layouts are repeating pattern layouts in which motifs are repeated in exact measured spaces.
+Set layouts are repeating patterns in which motifs are repeated in exact measured spaces.
 They are even and symmetrical.
 There may be slight variations in color, line weight, or other elements, but these layouts are evenly spaced and balanced.

 • Markets: While popular in all markets, set layouts are most commonly used in home decor, wallpaper, quilting, and paper products.